biobricks/blast-level/README.md

 ## Modifying a BLAST database

-While makeblastdb does not support modification of an existing BLAST database, forcing a complete rebuild of the database every time it changes, it does support concatenating existing databases, and it supports the creation of single-entry databases, thus it supports appending to a database in a crude way by first creating a new database with the sequence(s) to be appended, then concatenating the resulting database to the existing database.
-This isn't exactly an append operation since it writes an antire new database rather than appending to the existing database but it is still likely faster than rebuilding from leveldb so I document it here in case someone finds it useful:
+While `makeblastdb` does not support modification of an existing BLAST database, forcing a complete rebuild of the database every time it changes, it does support concatenating existing databases, and it supports the creation of single-entry databases, thus it supports appending to a database in a crude way by first creating a new database with the sequence(s) to be appended, then concatenating the resulting database to the existing database.
+This isn't exactly an append operation since it writes an antire new database rather than appending to the existing database but it is still much faster than rebuilding from leveldb so I document it here in case someone finds it useful:

 ```
 # Create a new BLAST database from the sequence(s) to be "appended":